Lemon Ball Cactus

 mam-mil-AR-ee-uh rho-dan-the PRING-lee-eye

-Synonyms of Mammillaria pringlei from Plants of the World Online (6)(Updated on 12-13-20): Cactus pringlei J.M.Coult., Mammillaria parensis R.T.Craig, Mammillaria pringlei var. columnaris F.Schmoll ex R.T.Craig, Mammillaria pringlei var. longicentra Backeb., Mammillaria rhodantha subsp. pringlei (J.M.Coult.)
+Synonyms of Mammillaria pringlei from Plants of the World Online (6)(Updated on 11-9-21 from Plants of the World Online): Cactus pringlei J.M.Coult., Mammillaria parensis R.T.Craig, Mammillaria pringlei var. columnaris F.Schmoll ex R.T.Craig, Mammillaria pringlei var. longicentra Backeb., Mammillaria rhodantha subsp. pringlei (J.M.Coult.)
 D.R.Hunt, Neomammillaria pringlei (J.M.Coult.)
 Britton & Rose

 Mammillaria pringlei (J.M.Coult.)
 K.Brandegee is the accepted and correct name of this species of Mammillaria.
 It was named and described as such by Mary Katherine Brandegee in Zoe in 1900.
 It was first named and described as Cactus pringlei by John Merle Coulter in Contributions from the United States National Herbarium (Smithsonian Institution) in 1894.